 Mineral Resources were classified as Indicated and Inferred to appropriately represent confidence and risk with respect to data quality, drill hole spacing, geological and grade continuity, mineralisation volumes, historical mining activity, tenement boundaries as well as metal distribution (Figure 4).
 Additional considerations were the stage of project assessment, amount of diamond drilling, current understanding of mineralisation controls and selectivity within an underground mining environment.

-Indicated Mineral Resources were defined where a moderate level of geological confidence in geometry, continuity and grade was demonstrated, and were identified as areas where:
+Indicated Mineral Resources were defined where a moderate level of geological confidence in geometry, continuity and grade was demonstrated.